Smoac/openbis-fork/docs/user-documentation/general-users/lab-notebook.md

 ![image info](img/data-navigation-driver-icon.png)

-To navigate and open data registered in openBIS via Finder or Explorer, open the *Dataset* folder and click on the drive icon next to the Dataset type name (see above). *If* SFTP has been configured by a system admin, you will be provided with a link to copy/paste in an application such as [Cyberduck](https://cyberduck.io/) or other.
+To navigate and open data registered in openBIS via Finder or Explorer, open the *Dataset* folder and click on the drive icon next to the Dataset type name (see above). *If* SFTP has been configured on system level, you will be provided with a link to copy/paste in an application such as [Cyberduck](https://cyberduck.io/) or other.

-Please check our documentation for SFTP server configuration: [Installation and Administrators Guide of the openBIS Data Store Server](../../system-admin-documentation/installation/optional-datastore-server-configuration.md)
+Please check our documentation for SFTP server configuration: [Installation and Administrators Guide of the openBIS Data Store Server](../../system-documentation/standalone/optional-datastore-server-configuration.md)